ooper-shlab/HMCatalog-Swift3/README2.md

 # HomeKit Catalog

-## An experimental conversion from Swift 2.3 to Swift 4
+## An experimental conversion from Swift 2.3 to Swift 5

 Converted by OOPer in cooperation with shlab.jp, on 2016/10/02.
 Swift 3 to Swift 4 conversion on 2017/10/30.
+Swift 4 to Swift 5 conversion on 2019/04/30.

 CAUTION
 -------